sap-tutorials/sap-build-apps/tutorials/build-apps-socialmedia-5-details-ui/build-apps-socialmedia-5-details-page.md

 ### Run the app
 Go to the **Launch** tab, and click **Open Preview Portal**.

-Click **Open web preview**, and select the Social media project.
+Click **Open web preview**, and select the social media project.

-The List of Products page should open, showing the list of Northwind products, with a cat picture for each.
+The List of Products page should open, showing the list of Northwind products, with a cat (or other) picture for each.
 And for each it should show:

 - Stars representing their average rating (from the Visual Cloud Function)
 - A 1-decimal number representing the average rating